Neil Druckmann: Creative director (2010–2018)

-Druckmann later worked on a downloadable expansion pack, The Last of Us: Left Behind, a prequel focusing on Ellie's relationship with her friend Riley, which received in February 2014 to critical acclaim.
+Druckmann later worked on a downloadable expansion pack, The Last of Us: Left Behind, a prequel focusing on Ellie's relationship with her friend Riley, which released in February 2014 to critical acclaim.
 He earned additional accolades for his work on Left Behind, including a second BAFTA and Writers Guild of America Award.
 In particular, he was praised for writing a scene involving a kiss between two female characters, which was named a "breakthrough moment" for video games.
 He also co-wrote the four-issue comic book miniseries The Last of Us: American Dreams with co-writer and artist Faith Erin Hicks.
 It was published by Dark Horse Comics, with the first issue released in April 2013, and was lauded for Druckmann's writing and character development.
 In March 2014, Sony announced that Druckmann was writing a film adaptation of The Last of Us, produced by Sam Raimi and distributed by Screen Gems.
 By January 2015, he had written the script's second draft, and performed a read-through with some actors.
 Very little work occurred following this, as Druckmann stated in April 2016 that the film had entered development hell, and in February 2018 said "I don't want that movie to be made."

 Following Hennig's departure from Naughty Dog in March 2014, it was announced that Druckmann and Straley were working on Uncharted 4: A Thief's End (2016) as creative director and game director, respectively.
 Initial reports claimed that Hennig was "forced out" of Naughty Dog by Druckmann and Straley, though Wells and Balestra later denied this.
 Druckmann co-wrote the story alongside Scherr; Druckmann considered Scherr the "funny one", letting him write the humor of Uncharted 4 due to Druckmann's self-professed inability to write jokes.
 He appreciated the collaboration of writing on Uncharted 4, having written The Last of Us almost entirely independently.
 The game was released on May 10, 2016, and praised for its story.
 It was awarded Best Narrative at the Game Awards 2016 and Outstanding Achievement in Videogame Writing at the 69th Writers Guild of America Awards.
 Dave Meikleham of GamesRadar+ found Uncharted 4 among the best-written video games, and it is often regarded as among the greatest games.
 Druckmann acted as head of narrative development for Uncharted: The Lost Legacy (2017), worked as a playtester for What Remains of Edith Finch (2017), and was featured as a guest judge on an episode of Face Off in August 2017.